bnb-chain/bnb-chain.github.io/docs/validator/run-val.md

 - Step 1.
 Create a voting key first: `./geth bls account new --datadir <path>`

   - It will generate a wallet if it has not been created before, you have to keep the wallet password.
 If the wallet has been created before, you only need to provide the password.
-  - Then it will create an account, you have to keep the account password too, the password length should >=10 characters.
+The password length should >=10 characters.
+Then it will create an account.

     Note: Remember, you can create several accounts, but only one will be used.